Mushigarou/NetPractice/README.md

 3️⃣: From /32, list CIDR notation  (right to left)

-- /24 means 255 IP addresses

 | 128 | 64  | 32  | 16  | 8   | 4   | 2   | 1   | **Groupe Size** |
 ------|-----|-----|-----|-----|-----|-----|-----|------------------
 | 128 | 192 | 224 | 240 | 248 | 252 | 254 | 255 | **Subnet**      |
 | /25 | /26 | /27 | /28 | /29 | /30 | /31 | /32 | **CIDR**        |

-### How To Find Attributes Given An IP?
+### How To Find The 7 Attributes of a Given IP Address?
 1️⃣ : Use the given CIDR/Mask and find
   - CIDR/subnet map to each other
   - Groupe size ==> IP Address